datalink747/AndroidUIView/README.md

 # AndroidUIButton v1.0

-An view extends Button, like as UIButton in iOS, that can be automatically set a pressed effect to a button with a simple background image without writing a selector.xml
+A view extends Button, like as UIButton in iOS, that can be automatically set a pressed effect to a button with a simple background image without writing a selector.xml

 It's a very simple custom view library, hope you will like it :)